sinafi/Open-Artwork-Repository/README.md

 # Open-Artwork-Repository

-Free and Open artworks created with Krita by sinafi.
+Free artworks created with Krita by sinafi.

 Please note that I am not an artist or graphic designer.